Local businessman sparks ‘Masks for Greene County’ project

-Ben McMillen’s photography studio may be closed due to the COVID-19 pandemic, but the entrepreneur is not resting, as he is turning his focus to helping others during this time.
+Ben McMillen’s photography studio may be closed due to the COVID-19 pandemic, but the Greene County entrepreneur is not resting — he’s turning his focus to helping others during this time.

 McMillen, owner of McMillen Photography studio in Waynesburg, has been working with numerous volunteers to sew together 100% cotton masks and give them to residents for free, as part of his “Masks for Greene County” project.